dlisuk/iDcDashboard/README.md

 The goal of the project is to create an interactive data visualization framework within iPython to ease visual analysis of large data sets.
 In particular I will connect the Pandas data frame to dc.js.

+**October 21 2014**

+Got two way communication working.
+Using set_data and set_layout on the widget will now erase the current data/layout and replace it with new values.
+The displayed dashboard will be updated to account for the changes in data.

 **October 14 2014**

 Created python module capable of being imported into any notebook.
 No longer needs modifications to the custom.js files to run (all libraries are now imported from a cdn).